hdrpano/Virtual-Stick-iOS/README.md

 ## Speed optimization
 We must adapt speed depending on the distance between 2 waypoints.
 If the distance is for example 10m you cannot use speed = 8m/s.
 We must start decelerating speed when we approach the next waypoint.
 To go smooth we need to start deceleration at the speed/2 when we are at the distance of the speed value.
 We can calculate the maximum speed = distance / 5.
 The latency of a small drone is too high when we move only in a few seconds.
 Acceleration <> Deceleration <> Stop.

-## SDK 14.4 Trial1...
+## SDK 14.4 Trial...
-If you try to use **SDK 4.14** you better delete your APP first on the iOS system before you reinstall it.
+If you try to use **SDK 4.14** you better delete your older APP (4.13 et.c) first on the iOS system before you reinstall it.
 Il will not work if you don't.
-Add com.dji.logiclink in the Info file.
+Add com.dji.logiclink in the Info file (already done for this project).

 ## Connect
 Start the latest **Assistant** software and start fly.
 The Sample will not connect if the home point is not updated.